ZResnick/Algorama/README.md

 ### Graphs

-You can require a Graph creator from ./simpleGraph for testing purposes using -----> const graph = require('./simpleGraph')
+You can require a bi-directional Graph creator from ./simpleGraph for testing purposes using -----> const graph = require('./simpleGraph')

 - Simple Graph Implementation (E)
 - Does Path Exist Between Two Nodes in a Graph (E)